 Farhang’s career highlights include pioneering research leadership in computer science and advanced imaging technologies including Artificial Intelligence (AI) and Virtual Reality (VR), founding and directing multi-million-pound technology initiatives and businesses, development and global launch of multiple FDA and CE accredited AI-based medical software products, and 6 years as an executive partner at Circle Health where he headed commissioning procurement and medical technology.

-Farhang has degrees of BSc (Hons) and PhD in Electrical and Electronic Engineering from University of Nottingham and is a professional member of the British Computer Society.
+Farhang has degrees of BSc (Hons) and PhD in Electrical and Electronic Engineering from University of Nottingham.
+He is a professional member of the Institute of Engineering and Technology and the British Computer Society.
 He has published over 60 scientific papers and is a regular invited speaker at international technology and healthcare events.

 Dr Farhang Daemi